1MDB scandal: Ex-Goldman Malaysia boss found guilty

 - Published

-The former head of Goldman Sachs in Malaysia has been found guilty of charges around helping to orchestrate the theft of billions of dollars from Malaysia's 1MDB sovereign wealth fund.
+The former head of Goldman Sachs in Malaysia has been convicted for helping to orchestrate one of the world's biggest financial corruption scandals.

-A US jury convicted Roger Ng of conspiring to launder money and violating an anti-corruption law.
+A US jury found Roger Ng guilty on all charges in the trial, which concerned the looting of billions of dollars from Malaysia's 1MDB sovereign wealth fund.

-He is the only Goldman Sachs banker to go to trial over the scandal, which rocked Malaysian politics and forced the bank to pay billions in fines.
+He is the only Goldman Sachs banker to face a jury over the scandal, which rocked Malaysian politics and forced the bank to pay billions in fines.

 He had pleaded not guilty.